 - Works in conjunction with media rights representatives and corporate partners.

-- Collaborates with athletics communications, fan experience and video services departments to best illustrate, package and distribute athletics storylines on numerous media platforms and in-event content.
+- Collaborates with creative services, event management, athletics communications, marketing and video services departments to best illustrate, package and distribute athletics storylines on numerous media platforms and in-event content.

 In 2007, Kindig transitioned to external relations from athletics communications to act as a conduit between media, Big Ten Network and fan engagement as well as a connection between numerous branches of the department.
 In this role, he served as the on-campus broadcast operations liaison for BTN, managed and staffed all web streaming events and helped lead the launch of Ohio State athletics social media outlets